GetResponse and AWeber are both established email marketing platforms that allow you to grow and promote to mailing lists online.

 The main difference between GetResponse and AWeber is that GetResponse is a more all-in-one solution that offers a broader set of features.

-AWeber focuses more on pure email marketing, while GetResponse offers that plus landing pages and tools to build entire marketing funnels.
+AWeber focuses more on pure email marketing, while GetResponse offers that plus webinars and tools to build entire marketing funnels.

 I won’t speak to the non-email marketing features of GetResponse, but when it comes to the bread and butter of email marketing — newsletters, autoresponders, segmenting, analytics, etc. — which platform is better?